Randy Gregory: 2022

 During free agency, on March 15, 2022, it was reported that Gregory had signed a five-year contract extension with the Cowboys.
 However, there was a disagreement in the contract language that allowed the Cowboys to claim any bonuses if a player is fined or suspended.
 This led Gregory to leave Dallas and sign a five-year, $70 million contract with the Denver Broncos on March 18.

 He suffered a knee injury in the fourth quarter of their Week 4 game against the Las Vegas Raiders, and was placed on injured reserve on October 4.
 He was eligible to return in their game against the Tennessee Titans in Week 10.
 However, he was activated on December 17, for their Week 15 game against the Arizona Cardinals.
 He was to be suspended for one game on December 26, following a post–game fight with Los Angeles Rams guard Oday Aboushi after Denver lost 51–14.
 However, his suspension was overturned a day later, being reduced to a $50,000 fine for initiating the fight.
 Gregory apologized for his actions.
 He finished the season with two sacks, 12 tackles, and two forced fumbles through six games.

 2023

 In his ten games with the Broncos, Gregory recorded a total of three sacks.
 For their Week 4 game of the 2023 season against the Bears, the Broncos decided not to start him for the first time that season.
-Following their win over the Bears, the Broncos' new head coach, Sean Payton, had noticed that Randy's younger teammates, LB Nik Bonitto (2.5 sacks and a forced fumble in Week 4) and LB Jonathon Cooper (returned Bonitto's forced fumble for a touchdown in the Week 4 game), had been playing more effectively than Gregory as of late, prompting the team to part ways with him.
+Following their win over the Bears, the Broncos' new head coach, Sean Payton, had noticed that his younger teammates, linebackers Nik Bonitto (2.5 sacks and a forced fumble in Week 4) and Jonathon Cooper (returned Bonitto's forced fumble for a touchdown in the Week 4 game), had been playing more effectively than Gregory as of late, prompting the team to part ways with him.